The dating game in London is no joke. Thousands of singletons. Bumble, Tinder, Hinge.

 Escape Room Energy

-If a cocktail infused escape room sounds too good to be true, think again.
-The Grid is an immersive escape room fuelled by top-notch cocktails.
+Why not try an escape room?
 If you’re going to succeed in an escape room, you’ll need to work together.
 What better way to get to know your date than being forced to work on challenging tasks with a time limit?

 This is the ideal choice for those on the hunt for something that’ll keep them on their toes.
 Your date’s true colours will emerge under the circumstances.
 Will they stay calm or will you both crack under the pressure?